General Camp Info

-- Slow jams for relatively inexperienced players (and for others who prefer relaxed tempos)
+- Slow to moderate jams for relatively inexperienced players (and for others who prefer relaxed tempos)

-- Regular Jams: for the slightly more adventurous.
+- Up to Speed Jams: for the slightly more adventurous.
 Instructors will may push tempos a little and suggest somewhat more demanding tunes, depending on the skill level of attendees

 Note: Every registrant is encouraged to join in our staff-led jams and all instruments are welcome.
 They’re not just for banjo players!!

-Additional Advice: Although our expert and fully well-meaning faculty members are there to facilitate your jamming experience, please understand that to some degree the quality of that experience is up to you.
-If tunes are too hard or tempos get too fast for the posted level of the jam, if you get inadvertently skipped over when breaks are passed around, or if you’re simply not sure what your role is, please don’t hesitate to speak up!
+Advice: Although our expert and fully well-meaning faculty members are there to facilitate your jamming experience, please understand that to some degree the quality of that experience is up to you.
+If tunes are too hard or tempos get too fast for the posted level of the jam, or if you’re simply not sure what your role is, please don’t hesitate to speak up!